Denny Wright: Career

 The Denny Wright Trio with violinist Bob Clarke took skiffle and jazz to the Soviet Union in 1957 for the 6th World Festival of Youth and Students.
-From 1940 until the early 1980s, Wright worked as a session musician, playing guitar for Mary Hopkin, Dusty Springfield and Tom Jones.
+From 1940 until the early 1980s Wright worked as a session musician, playing guitar for Mary Hopkin, Dusty Springfield and Tom Jones.
 His improvisational style came to the forefront in his work with Donegan.
 Drawing on jazz, blues, and Django Reinhardt, Wright played acoustic archtop and electric guitar.

 With Bill Bramwell, Les Bennetts, and Jimmy Currie, he helped inspire the next generation of British guitarists working with blues in a rock context.
-George Harrison tried to play Wright's solo from "Last Train to San Fernanado".
+George Harrison tried to play Wright's solo from "Last Train to San Fernando".

 In the 1960s, in addition to session for Mary Hopkin and Jones, he and Keith Cooper produced Tribute to the Hot Club as The Cooper-Wright Quintet.
 Wright also worked extensively with folk singer Steve Benbow and the record company Rediffusion.
 During the 1970s, he and record producer Anton Kwiatkowski worked on albums for EMI's Music for Pleasure label.
 He accompanied Grappelli at the Cambridge Folk Festival and for some years after.

 In 1978, he formed the band Velvet with Ike Isaacs, Len Skeat, and Digby Fairweather.
 After Velvet, he formed a band with Don Harper before reforming the Hot Club of London with Johnny Van Derrick (violin), Gerry Higgins (double bass), and his protégé Robert Seaman (guitar).
 Wright played with the Hot Club of London across the UK, as well as at jazz festivals in Eindhoven, London, and Cork.
 His last performance was at The Grapes in Shepherd Market, Mayfair in late 1991 with van Derrick.